deps/Berzerk/README.txt

 - Droid can bump into walls, or each other, and explode
 - Droid - player collisions
 - Droids can shoot
---- Just a placeholder until score is added (se note on score below in period 3)
+--- Just a placeholder until score is added (see note on score below in period 3)

 - Bullets kills player and droids